cjakuc/budget-blocks-ds/README.md

 Deployment: AWS Elastic Beanstalk

-Database: PostgreSQL hosted with ElephantSQL
+Database: PostgreSQL hosted with ElephantSQL *ElephantSQL login information can be found in the PVD

 ## API Documentation
 The API documentation can be found in the deployed version of the API [here](https://api.budgetblocks.org/docs)